voldikss/vim-translator/README_en.md

 A naive translate plugin for Vim/Neovim

-Supports floating window(for Neovim currently) and asynchronous running
+Supports floating & popup and asynchronous running

 ## Screenshot